ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 3: EXT.
 NEW HOUSE - DRIVEWAY - DAY

 _Dallas_ and _Mac_ unload various items from a bucket in the back of their sedan.
-Among the items are an unfinished bird feeder and gardening tools.
+Dallas stands over the bucket and the items are an unfinished bird feeder and gardening tools.

 _Dallas_ pauses, staring somberly at the bucket.
 His emotions overwhelm for a moment.
+Mac noticing this takes the bucket and walks away.

 ---

 ## Scene 4: INT.
 NEW HOUSE - MAC'S ROOM - DUSK

-_Mac stands by the window, gazing out at the dimming light.
-Fireflies flicker in the tall grass.
+_Mac stands by the window, gazing out at the fading sunset as it dims the outdoor light around him.
 As the wind sways the branches, the fireflies' lights resemble the glint of eyes peering from the darkness._

-_Mac glances up at the sky - a late autumn night, clear._
+_Mac glances up at the sky - a late autumn night, clear with some weather coming in from the west._

 _A whimpering sound echos from a distance._

 ---

 ## Scene 5: INT.
-KITCHEN - NIGHT
+MAC AND DALLAS HOUSE - DINNERTIME - NIGHT

 _Dallas_ carefully plates an avocado, an onion, and a sliced lemon—meticulously into small pieces and then reassembled to appear untouched.
 His movements are deliberate, almost ritualistic.

+Mac plays the piano for a bit and a bit haphazardly - he uses a cassette audio capture tape - and rewinds as he attempts another go at the song he was working on.

-_Mac_ sets the coffee table and turns on the TV.
-He flips through channels until he finds the local weather report.
+Dallas comes in with the food and places it on the coffee table - Mac scoots over.
+They flip on the channels and finds the weather channel.

 _ON TV_: The same _REPORTER_ from earlier, standing outside their house, discusses the unpredictable weather this time of year.